 - New Proposal: Create a new proposal for the standard submission deadline and scientific and technical review process. - New DDT Proposal: Create a proposal for submission under the auspices of Director's Discretionary Time.
-This has no fixed deadline and can be submitted at any point during the observing period of the current cycle. - New Program: Create a new Phase-2 program using Science Goals or Scheduling Blocks. - New Commissioning Program: Create a new Phase-2 program if you are working on commissioning in Chile.
-Such projects follow a different lifecycle than a standard PI-submitted one. - Open Project: Open a project from the local disk or use the Project Finder.
-A project can also be retrieved from the ALMA Archive. - Save: Save a project to the local disk by overwriting the previous version. - Save As: Save a project to the local disk as a new file.
-The filename prefix must contain at least 3 characters. - Show ALMA Template Library: Open the ALMA Template Library in a new Project tree window. - Use Project as Template: Open a local ALMA project and show it in read-only mode. - Validate: Validate the project currently loaded in the OT. - Submit Project: Submit the project to the ALMA Archive for validation and proposal review if appropriate. - Submit As New: Submit the current project to the ALMA archive as a new project.
+This has no fixed deadline and can be submitted at any point during the observing period of the current cycle. - New Program: Create a new Phase-2 program using Science Goals or Scheduling Blocks.
+Only available to privileged users. - New Commissioning Program: Create a new Phase-2 program if you are working on commissioning in Chile.
+Such projects follow a different lifecycle than a standard PI-submitted one.
+Only available to privileged users. - Open Project: Open a project from the local disk or the ALMA Archive.
+There is also a project-finding tool, but this is of limited value and may not even work anymore. - Save: Save a project to the local disk by overwriting the previous version. - Save As: Save a project to the local disk as a new file.
+The filename prefix must contain at least 3 characters. - Show ALMA Template Library: Open the ALMA Template Library in a new Project tree window. - Use Project as Template: Open an ALMA project (either from the local disk or the archive) and show it in read-only mode.

+- Validate: Validate the project currently loaded in the OT. - Submit Project: Submit the project to the ALMA Archive for validation and proposal review if appropriate. - Submit Project As New: Submit the current project to the ALMA archive as a new project.
 The project will obtain a new project code and so should be used with caution.
-It is only available to users with special privileges. - Preferences: Set various appearance and behavioural preferences. - Quit: Exit the OT.
+Only available to privileged users. - Preferences: Set various appearance and behavioural preferences. - Save Preferences: Save the preferences of the current session to disk. - Quit: Exit the OT.